devotedmikae/devotedmikae/README.md

 1 ✦ Don’t cover us up.
 This includes friends and moots.

-2 ✦ We do not participate in ships or roleplays!
+2 ✦ We do not participate in roleplays!

 3 ✦ Please...
 Do not vent to us.